confluentinc/csid-jms-bridge/astrodocs/src/content/docs/index.md

     - client jar update
 - Quickly start innovating using Kafka and the Confluent Platform
   \*Allow ample time to either migrate legacy JMS applications or allow them to naturally fade away

+## Get in touch

+If you’re interested in learning more, have any questions, or want to explore how this solution can fit your needs, feel free to get in touch.
+We’re here to provide detailed insights, clarify any doubts, and help you make the most of our tools and offerings.

+Reach out today to start the conversation—we’d love to hear from you!

+Email: accelerators@confluent